Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Tip:

-- Read CBI tips to go green to learn how to turn environmental challenges into opportunities by reducing your environmental impact.
+- Read CBI’s tips to go green study to learn how to turn environmental challenges into opportunities by reducing your environmental impact.

 Importers are increasingly asking for sustainability audits and certifications

-European companies expect an increase in the use of sustainability certification schemes to ensure that food imported into the European Union is produced in a sustainable way.
+More and more European companies are requesting sustainability certification and audit schemesfrom their suppliers to ensure that food imported into the European Union is produced in a sustainable way.
 Importers, traders and retailers independently use and promote different certifications.
 For suppliers from developing countries, this could mean increasing certification requirements and a more complicated sourcing process.

 Examples of different sustainability schemes relevant for the sector focus on:

-- Organic and pesticide free food - EU organic, KRAV, Naturland, Demeter, AB France, Soil Association, SCS Pesticide Free, Zerya.
+- Organic and pesticide free food - EU organic, KRAV, Naturland, Demeter, AB France, Soil Association, SCS Pesticide Free or Zerya.

 - General environmental aspects - Cradle to Cradle, Planet Proof, ISO 14000.
 These include private schemes of European retailers such as ProPlanet (REWE) or Edeka Panda (EDEKA).

 - Forest resource preservation - Rainforest Alliance, FSC, PEFC.
-The certification schemes are important for packaging materials.
+These certification schemes are important for packaging materials.

 - Biobased and recyclable packaging - OK biobased, DIN-Geprüft biobased, OK compost, RSB, Recycled Content Certification.